Early prostate cancer usually doesn’t cause symptoms, regular screenings can be important.

 You can start to experience menopause generally at age 45 and older.
 Some health conditions are linked to changes in hormone levels such as osteoporosis and heart disease as indicated in the information found at medlineplus.gov.

 A bone density test can detect early signs of osteoporosis.
-Check with your provider and plan for screening procedures to help maintain or improve your bone health.
+Check with your provider about scheduling a screening procedure.
+They can help maintain or improve your bone health.

-Heart disease is a leading cause of death in the US and is the number one cause for women.
+Heart disease is a leading cause of death in the U.S. and it is the number one cause for women.
 Heart disease is also linked to uncontrolled high blood pressure.

-Regular screenings recommended to start at age 50; and more often for individuals with a personal or family history of colorectal cancer or polyps, inflammatory bowel disease or previous abdominal or pelvic radiation treatment.
+It is recommended to start regular screenings at age 45; and more often for individuals with a personal or family history of colorectal cancer or polyps, inflammatory bowel disease or previous abdominal or pelvic radiation treatment.
 Talk to your doctor about test options.

 Skin Cancer Screening